 Modern physicists have been responsible for some of the greatest achievements of our era.
-Just think - without our understanding of atomic theory there would be no computers, no internet and no smartphones.
-The 'Digital Age' as we know it would not exist.
-Without quantum mechanics there would be no lasers, satellite navigation or quantum computing.
+The Digital age and the development of computers, the internet and smartphones comes from our understanding of atomic theory.
+Quantum mechanics has led us to lasers, satellite navigation or quantum computing.
 Who knows where future scientific discoveries and inventions will take us?